 Lauri is an associate professor in agricultural communications at Kansas State University.
-She is the co-creator if the Center for Rural Enterprise Engagement.
+She is a co-creator of The Center for Rural Enterprise Engagement.
 Lauri’s research and grant work are focused on new and social media, agenda setting, decision-making, and public discourse.
 She teaches courses in new-media technologies and agricultural communication theory.
-She received her M.S. and Ph.D. in agricultural communications from the University of Florida.
+She earned her M.S. and Ph.D. in agricultural communications from the University of Florida.

 Audience Engagement Specialist